Hiking in Washington, D.C.

 Great hiking is available in and around Washington.
 Hikes and nature walks are listed in the Friday "Weekend" section of the Washington Post.
 Several area organizations sponsor outings, and many are guided.

 Potomac-Appalachian Trail Club.
 Founded in 1927, the club sponsors hikes—usually free—on trails from Pennsylvania to Virginia, including the C&O Canal and the Appalachian Trail.
-This is a good resource for books with trail maps, hiking guides, and camping information.
+This is a good resource for books with trail maps, hiking guides, trail cabins, and camping information.
 118 Park St. SE, Vienna, VA, 22180.
 703/242–0315. www.patc.net.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots